Vaishnavi2701-mk/Web-Development/React-JS.js/Notes.md

 }
 In this example, componentDidMount fetches data from a server and updates the component's state with the fetched data.
 The render method then uses the state to render the component with the fetched data.

+<h1> Pagination </h1>

+Pagination in React refers to the process of breaking down a large set of data into smaller, more manageable chunks and displaying them on different pages.
+The primary purpose of pagination is to enhance user experience by improving the loading time of pages and reducing the clutter on the screen.

+Pagination is commonly used when displaying large datasets that cannot be displayed on a single page.
+For instance, a blog with hundreds of articles, an online store with numerous products, or a social media platform with many posts can benefit from pagination.

+In React, pagination can be implemented in various ways, such as using pagination libraries like React-Paginate or creating your custom pagination component.
+When using a pagination library, you can provide the total number of items and the number of items per page, and the library will handle the rest of the pagination logic.

+On the other hand, if you want to create a custom pagination component, you can use React's state management to keep track of the current page and update the component's UI accordingly.